 Retaliation is illegal and can lead to a substantially higher jury verdict than otherwise would be the case.
 Because of this, employers should treat complaints of harassment very seriously and carefully address an employee’s concerns.

 If you are being sexually harassed, it is a good idea to build a paper trail, including letters, photos, sexually explicit emails or other tangible items.
 If the evidence of offending conduct is on a large piece of furniture or other item that you cannot keep, take photographs of the evidence.

 Sexual harassment and retaliation by an employer are serious offenses with real consequences.
 If you believe you are a victim of sexual harassment, it is important to contact a knowledgeable employment attorney as soon as possible.
-The attorneys at Kaplan Weiss LLP are committed advocates of employee rights.
+The attorneys at Fair Employment Lawyers at Kaplan Weiss LLP are committed advocates of employee rights.
 Contact us today to discuss the details of your case.

 Ready to find out more?

-Drop us a line today for a free consultation!
+Drop us a line today for a consultation!

 Call Now For A 30 Minute Case Evaluation